name banner

 1780 The present day buildings of the Black Bull and the White Lion date from around this time.
 Two slaughter houses once existed in the village, one next to the Black Bull and the other in Burnley Lane.

-1780 The Industrial Revolution was well under way and Lancashire's cotton industry developing but it was slow to reach Huncoat.
+1780 The Industrial Revolution was well under way and Lancashire's cotton industry developing but it was slow to reach Huncoat where handloom weaving was still prominent.

 1782 Richard Fort of Stone Hey in partnership with a Mr. Taylor and a Mr.Bury founded the Broad Oak Calico Print Works in Accrington.
 His father was also called Richard Fort but resided in Altham and was a leading member of the Oakenshaw Baptist community.
 It was he who facilitated the building of the Meeting House and Macpelah burial-ground on land he owned next to the Corn Mill on Hyndburn Road, Accrington.
 The grandfather was a Lawrence Fort who had lived at Hard Farm.

-1785 For hundreds of years the Kings Highway through Huncoat coming over from Rossendale past Mary's Holy Well on the slopes of Great Hameldon had been an important road but it declined in the 18th and 19th centuries with the coming of the turnpikes particularly when the new Manchester to Whalley Road was established through Accrington.
+1789 For hundreds of years the Kings Highway through Huncoat coming over from Rossendale past Mary's Holy Well on the slopes of Great Hameldon had been an important road but it declined in the 18th and 19th centuries with the coming of the turnpikes.
+These were quicker and easier to build than canals.
+In 1789 the new Manchester to Whalley Road was authorised by Act of Parliament which came through Accrington.
+It was the last road built by John Metcalf the blind road-maker of Knaresborough.
+It took 2½ years to complete and cost £40 over the budget of £500 (see 1827). horse and cart

 1795 Up until the end of the 18thC places like Mary's Holy Well were places of pilgrimage and fairs on the first Sunday in May (see both 1844 and the miscellaneous facts section).

-1800 Before the railway was built James Allen of Spout House Farm ran local stagecoaches, the horse for which were changed at the Walton Arms and brought up to be stabled in Burnley Road.
-Spout House Lane became known as Cleggs Lane because the Clegg family lived in Spout House Farm for over 100 years.
+1800 Before the railway was built James Allen of Spout House Farm ran local stagecoaches, the horses for which were changed at the Walton Arms and brought up to be stabled near Burnley Road.
+The route from the farm to the stocks became known as Clegg's Lane because the Clegg family lived in Spout House Farm for over 100 years.

 1801 Population of Huncoat recorded to be 480.